jmgrimes/hello-deployment/README.md

 ## Accessing the Application

-The application is running on the "localhost" virtual server at the /hello-java path.
-You can send a GET request to /hello-java/hello-world for the default greeting, or you can send a GET request to /hello-java/hello-world?name=YourNameHere to get a personalized message.
+The application is running on the "localhost" virtual server.
+There are two different applications running at two different paths.
+At the /hello-java path is the [Hello Java](https://www.github.com/jmgrimes/hello-java) application, and at the /hello-go path is the [Hello Go](https://www.github.com/jmgrimes/hello-go) application.
+You can send a GET request to /hello-java/hello-world or /hello-go/hello-world for the default greeting, or you can send a GET request to /hello-java/hello-world?name=YourNameHere or /hello-go/hello-world?name=YourNameHere to get a personalized message.